 How to pass underwriting without overspending

 The single biggest mistake firms make is layering tools the carrier does not actually score.
-The sequence that works, in order of premium impact:
+The sequence that works in practical order:

 Step 1 — MFA everywhere it counts

 Enable MFA on Microsoft 365 or Google Workspace, on DMS admin accounts, on practice management and time-and-billing platforms, and on every remote-access path.
-This is the cheapest move and it materially lowers premium.
+This is usually one of the cheapest control moves and one of the most important underwriting answers.

 Step 2 — Deploy 24/7 MDR with identity coverage